markhovs/proofs-of-inference/README.md

 ## Overview

 This project is a decentralized marketplace for Zero-Knowledge Machine Learning (zkML) proofs.
 It enables users to request, verify, and pay for cryptographic proofs of model inferences, using decentralized storage and smart contracts for persistence and escrow.
-Designed for ETHGlobal Prague 2025, it leverages cutting-edge technologies like Filecoin, Akave, and Ethereum smart contracts to provide trustless, auditable, and privacy-preserving ML proof generation.
+Designed for ETHGlobal Prague 2025, it leverages cutting-edge technologies like Filecoin, Akave, and Flow EVM smart contracts to provide trustless, auditable, and privacy-preserving ML proof generation and verification.

 ## Key Components